adrianosantostreina/MobilePermissions/README.md

 # How to install

-1. Open Delphi in Administrator mode.
+1. Open Delphi.
+Open in administrator mode if necessary.

 2. Open MobilePermissions package file ($Path)\Package\MobilePermissions.dpk